learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You have several options when it comes to implementing this mechanism of authentication:

-- **You could use static tokens that don't expire.** In this case, there is no need for running a dedicated authorization server.
+- **You could use static tokens that don't expire.** In this case, there is no need for running a dedicated authentication server.
 - **You could set up an oAuth server.**
-- **You could roll out your own authorisation mechanism** such as mutual TLS certificates.
+- **You could roll out your own authentication and authorisation mechanism** such as mutual TLS certificates.

-All authorisation servers have to do is to:
+All the authentication and authorisation servers have to do is to:

 1. **Authenticate the caller** - The caller should have a valid and verifiable identity.
 1. **Generate a token with a limited scope, validity and the desired audience.**
 1. **Validate a token** - Service to service communication is allowed only if the token is legit for the two services involved.

-Examples of Authorisation servers are tools such as [Keycloak](https://www.keycloak.org/) or [Dex](https://github.com/dexidp/dex).
+Examples of dedicated software that allows you to implement authentication and authorisation infrastructure are tools such as [Keycloak](https://www.keycloak.org/) or [Dex](https://github.com/dexidp/dex).

 When you use Keycloack, you first: